 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

+Julie Delpy plays the woman who gets snake bit.
+She's some kind of toxicologist who is trying to cure hemophilia with snake venom.
+When she is handling and milking a venomous snake she manages to get bitten.
 This time they don't use the old snake bite device to get rid of somebody, they use it to add some of that all-things-are-connected 6-degrees-of-separation from Kevin Bacon movie mysticism that won Crash a gold statue a few years earlier.

 Back to the snake bite - the hospital was conveniently sent the wrong anti-venom so Delpy will die if she doesn't get a blood transfusion, but her blood type is so rare that the hospital doesn't have any on hand and neither does any other place in town.
-But when intrepid Doctor Bacon watches a TV interview with the pop star Geller, he learns that she has the same rare blood type.
+But when intrepid Doctor Bacon watches a TV interview with pop star Geller, he learns that she has the same rare blood type.
 He goes to heroic lengths to finally get Geller's blood (something those Buffy the Vampire Slayer vampires could never do) and Delpy survives.